leewtai/leewtai.github.io/courses/README.md

 ## Self reflection on teaching
 Here are some [self-reflections from teaching](teaching-reflections.md) semester to semester.
 The goal is to give you a sense that teaching isn't easy and I'm very open to feedback.

+## Ideas for future courses:
+- Spatial statistics
+- Data mining as a deep dive exercise, contrast with causal inference
+- Data science class?
+- Data science for social workers or dancers